tangentsoft/pidp8i/doc/cc8-manual.md

     We have no intention to fix this.

-12. `switch` is now implemented via a re-write to multiple if/then statements.
+12. As of May 2020, `switch` is implemented via re-write to cascading `if`/`then` statements.
+There are a number of limitations to this approach that a CC8 user should be aware of.
-     The limitation is that the argument to the switch statement must be constant.
-	This is beacuse the argument might be evaluated more than once.

-	Do not use:
+    The primary one to keep in mind is that that if you use a memory-mutating expression in the `switch` clause with a conforming C compiler, it is evaluated just once at the start of the block, but in CC8, it is evaluated once for each generated `if` sub-expression that the code visits.
+That is, you should not say things like this in code meant to be compiled with the CC8 native compiler:

-	`	switch (*p++) {...}`
+        switch (*p++) {...}

-	Use:

-	`	tm=*p++;
+    Say instead:

+        int temp = *p++;
-	switch (tm) {....}`
+        switch (temp) {....}

-13. The ternary operator ?: is now implemented.
-In addition this may be nested.
+    Note that this limitation does not affect the CC8 *cross* compiler!
+    It handles `switch` in K&R C fashion.